abey79/calc/README.md

 Two types of structures are involved:
 - **States** (as in "state machine") to represent the data between compiler pipeline stages.
-- **Context** (term used instead of state as in "state data") are reusable, composable structures to store the actual data of each states.
+- **Context** (term used instead of state as in "state data") are reusable, composable structures to store the actual data of each state.

 The various contexts are progressively accumulated by states as the pipeline progresses.
 For example, the `Input` state only has a `Source` context, whereas the `Tokenized` state has both `Source` and `TokenStream` contexts.